onflow/cadence/docs/language/built-in-functions.md

 `cadence•fun rlpDecodeString(input: [UInt8]): [UInt8]`

-  Accepts a RLP encoded byte array (called string in the context of RLP) and decodes it.
+  Decodes an RLP-encoded byte array (called string in the context of RLP).
-  Input should only contain a single encoded value for an string; if the encoded value type doesn't match or it has trailing unnecessary bytes it would error out.
-Any error while decoding fails the transaction.
+  The byte array should only contain of a single encoded value for a string; if the encoded value type does not match, or it has trailing unnecessary bytes, the program aborts.
+  If any error is encountered while decoding, the program aborts.

 ## rlpDecodeList

 `cadence•fun rlpDecodeList(input: [UInt8]): [[UInt8]]`

-  Accepts a RLP encoded list and decodes it into a array of encoded items.
+  Decodes an RLP-encoded list (called string in the context of RLP) into an array of RLP-encoded items.
+  Note that this function does not recursively decode, so each element of the resulting array is RLP-encoded data.
-  Input should only contain a single encoded value for a list; if the encoded value type doesn't match or it has trailing unnecessary bytes it would error out.
-Any error while decoding fails the transaction.
+  The byte array should only contain of a single encoded value for a list; if the encoded value type does not match, or it has trailing unnecessary bytes, the program aborts.
+  If any error is encountered while decoding, the program aborts.